Direct dependencies between neurons explain activity

 To explain the $k^\text{th}$-order dependence $P(y|x_1,\hdots, x_k)$, it is sufficient to predict the correlations between the output $y$ and all subsets of the $k$ inputs (Methods).
-For 2${}^\text{nd}$-order dependencies $P(y|x_i,x_j)$, because our minimal computation captures all of the direct dependencies (either by fitting or by prediction), all that remain are the 2${}^\text{nd}$-order correlations between the output $y$ and pairs of neurons $x_i$ and $x_j$.
-In the hippocampus, our minimal model predicts 99.85\% of these correlations (within experimental errors), leaving only 0.15\% of the 2${}^\text{nd}$-order dependencies unexplained by simpler direct dependencies (Fig.~\ref{fig_corr}a).
-For comparison, with the same number of random inputs, the minimal model fails to predict many of the 2${}^\text{nd}$-order dependencies (Fig.~\ref{fig_corr}b).
-With optimal inputs, the accuracy of the minimal computation increases as we study dependencies of even higher order.
-Minimal computations fail to predict only 0.11\% of the 3${}^\text{rd}$-order correlations (Fig.~\ref{fig_corr}c), and this fraction drops to 0.08\% for 4${}^\text{th}$-order correlations (Fig.~\ref{fig_corr}d).
-These results in the mouse hippocampus are recapitulated in the mouse cortex and \textit{C. elegans} (Fig.~\ref{fig_corr}e).
-We therefore find, consistently across many neurons, that the vast majority of higher-order dependencies arise from simpler direct dependencies, rather relying on interactions between inputs. \\
+For each 2${}^\text{nd}$-order dependence $P(y|x_i,x_j)$, because our complete models capture all of the direct dependencies (either by fitting or prediction), all that remains is the triplet correlation between $y$, $x_i$ and $x_j$.
+In the hippocampus, the complete models predict 99.85\% of the triplet correlations (within experimental errors), leaving only 0.15\% of the 2${}^\text{nd}$-order dependencies unexplained by simpler direct dependencies (Fig.~\ref{fig_corr}a).
+For comparison, with the same numbers of random inputs, direct dependencies fail to explain many of the 2${}^\text{nd}$-order dependencies (Fig.~\ref{fig_corr}a, \textit{inset}).
+Returning to optimal inputs, the accuracy of the complete models increases as we study dependencies of even higher order.
+Direct dependencies fail to predict only 0.11\% of the quadruplet correlations (Fig.~\ref{fig_corr}b), and this fraction drops to 0.08\% for quintuplet correlations (Fig.~\ref{fig_corr}c).
+These results in the mouse hippocampus are recapitulated in the mouse cortex and \textit{C. elegans} (Fig.~\ref{fig_corr}d-g).
+We therefore find that the vast majority of higher-order dependencies can be understood as arising from simple direct dependencies, without relying on interactions between inputs.